P2YL | 42. Where do I meet eligible men?

 Single again, I deliberately chose a local Meetup walking group that did 10k at weekends — rather than 5k weekday walks — as I sensed the weekend group would be more likely to attract fit and active men who were also gainfully employed during the working week.

 I was right.
 Along came Tim.
 Next year is our tenth wedding anniversary.
-I couldn’t be happier and hopefully he would say the same.
+I couldn’t be happier and I hope he feels the same way!

 My experience is, when you put the effort in and act intentionally and persist with a good heart, things happen, even if it takes time.